steven-tomlinson/steventomlinson.dev/blog/_posts/2025-12-28-architectural-approach.md

 I use various "artificial intelligence" tools in nearly every aspect of my work and day-to-day activities it seems.
 I started using ChatGPT in 2022, as well as experimenting with the various OpenAI tools available through Azure.

 I also use the CoPilot App in Windows and on my iPhone, as well as Gemini.
-I've also taken formal training and completed smme certificatiosn for these platfrom's tools.
-Of course, GitHub CoPilot in VSCode is my constant companion during the workday.
-We're besties.
+I've also taken formal training and completed some certificatiosn for these platform's models and their tools.
+Of course, GitHub CoPilot in VSCode is my constant companion during the workday; we're besties.

--- But ChatGPT knows me and my work.
+-- which lead to --

 I have also been meaning to update this site amd my personal Github repo so they present a more coherent perception of the things I work on.

-Naturally, I asked ChatGPT about this
+Naturally, I asked ChatGPT about this.

 One suggestion was to wrie an essay on my "Architectural Philosophy".
 Apparently, it would help establsih authority or something.
 Let's just say, I'm skeptical.
 Instead, I decided to use the ChatGPT Atlas browser, sign-in to my repo and let it write a review of my architectural approach based on what it knwos about me and the code in my repo.